Dwykaselachus: Description

 The computed tomography (CT) analysis of Dwykaselachus shows a symmoriiform morphology with three-dimensional articulation.
-It exhibits some chondrichthyans features such as the large hepophyseal chamber and dorsally projecting endolymphatic duct.
+It exhibits some chondrichthyans features such as the large hypophyseal chamber and dorsally projecting endolymphatic duct.
 The most visible shared specialization with chimaeroids is the offset between the dorsally prominent mesencephalon chamber and the ventral level of the telencephalon space.
 Moreover, Dwykaselachus share the characteristic chimaeroid elevation of the midbrain, relative to forebrain.

 The discovered skull has unusually ethmoid cartilages which include large hemispherical nasal capsules.
 The nasal capsules are bridged by an internasal groove.
 Each capsule roof is shorter than the floor, suggesting that, unlike many sharks, the narial openings were directed slightly dorsally.
 The capsule wall openings include a canal for the olfactory nerve (nerve I), a foramen for the profundus nerve (nerve V), and an opening in the floor, which resembles the subnasal fenestra of Doliodus.
 The braincase roof is mostly complete, leave little space for the fontanelle.
-Therefore, a precerbral fontanelle, a signature of non-chimaeroid chondrichthyans, is either reduced or absent.
+Therefore, a precerebral fontanelle, a signature of non-chimaeroid chondrichthyans, is either reduced or absent.

 Classification

 The phylogenetic analyses establish the importance of the shared similarities between Dwykaselachus and chimaeroids, suggesting symmoriiforms, including Dwykaselachus, comprise a sister clade to iniopterygians and holocephalans.
-The detailed fossil chondrichthyans data used in Coates et al.’s paper provided strong evidence supporting that hypothesis.
+The detailed fossil chondrichthyans data used in Coates et al.'s paper provided strong evidence supporting that hypothesis.
 Thus, expansion of holocephalian stem membership moves the chondrichthyans crown group divergence to a deeper phylogenetic node.

 Another study done by Coates et al. showed that phylogenetic analysis confirms Gladbachus as a stem chondrichthyan.
 Strong evidence was provided to support chondrichthyans as a crown clade.
 It suggests that the initial evolutionary radiation of crown chondrichthyans is primarily post-Devonian, forming a significant component of the vertebrate recovery after the end-Devonian extinction.